splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/10-preparation.md

 ## 1. Validate the settings for your workshop

-The instructor will provide you with the log in information for the instance that we will using during the workshop.
+The instructor will provide you with the login information for the instance that we will be using during the workshop.
-When you first log into your instance, you wil be greeted by the Splunk Logo as shown below:
+When you first log into your instance, you will be greeted by the Splunk Logo as shown below:

 ```text
 ❯ ssh -p 2222 ubuntu@[IP-ADRESS]